Sorry, you need to enable JavaScript to visit this website.

 aamc.org does not support this web browser.

-While some students begin medical school with a well-conceived idea of the specialty they’ll pursue, only about one quarter of a medical school cohort stick with this choice throughout medical school.1 This means, conversely, about three quarters of a medical school cohort either have no idea of the specialty they'll pursue upon matriculation or end up changing their mind during medical school.
-In fact, several studies have shown that as many as 70 percent of a cohort will change their mind during medical school.2
+While some students begin medical school with a well-conceived idea of the specialty they’ll pursue, just over a quarter of a medical school cohort stick with this choice throughout medical school.1 This means, conversely, about three quarters of a cohort are either undecided about the specialty they'll pursue upon matriculation or end up changing their mind during medical school.
+In fact, multiple studies showed that the majority of a cohort will change their mind during medical school.2 3

 Regardless of your thoughts about your future specialty and physician career, CiM offers a structured, organized approach to evaluating specialties and making career decisions.